 Enter your security level, database name, port, directory of saved data and additional configurations in sudo nano /etc/influxdb/influxdb.conf in the paragraph collectd.
+An example for InfluxDB v1.6.4 can be found below.

 Automated Backups

 In order to have the whole database constantly backed up, a daily cronjob is ran, which saves the whole InfluxDB to /home/magnesium/backups.